 Beginning on September 1, 2008, State law (Section 118286 of the California Health and Safety Code) makes it illegal to dispose of sharps waste in the trash or recycling containers, and requires that all sharps waste be transported to a collection center in an approved sharps container.

 Section 117671 of the California Health and Safety Code defines "home-generated sharps waste" as hypodermic needles, pen needles, intravenous needles, lancets, and other devices that are used to penetrate the skin for the delivery of medications derived from a household, including a multifamily residence or household

 Anaheim — 1071 N. Blue Gum Street Anaheim, CA 92806

 Huntington Beach — 17121 Nichols Street Huntington Beach, CA 92647

 Irvine — 6411 Oak Canyon Irvine, CA 92618

 San Juan Capistrano — 32250 La Pata Avenue San Juan Capistrano, CA 92675

 Important Note: Sharps should be contained in a heavy duty, puncture resistant container with a tight fitting lid (examples include plastic detergent bottles, liquid fabric softener bottles, empty bleach bottles, and red sharps containers).

 Additional options include contacting your physician to see if they will accept them or obtaining a sharps mail back container from your pharmacy.
 You may also purchase the mail-back containers online.
-The following are mail-back services approved by the California Department of Public Health.
+Click here for a list of approved mail-back services..

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.